9 Awesome Cyber Monday Deals on Bluetooth Speakers

 This story is part of Gift Guide, our year-round collection of the best gift ideas.

-Cyber Monday is here and we're serving up some great deals on portable Bluetooth speakers.
+Cyber Monday is here and portable Bluetooth speakers are getting some nice discounts among the holiday deals we're seeing.
 These speakers come in all shapes and sizes and, thanks to their rechargeable batteries, have become as indispensable as wireless headphones or earbuds.

 There's truly a speaker option for any budget, and we're collecting all the best discounts and sales happening ahead of Cyber Monday.
 Be sure to check back -- we'll update this list as we scour for more deals.